jokereven/blog/content/posts/2022/grpc-gateway.md

 # grpc-gateway

+> try use english to write blog

 ## introduce

 gRPC-Gateway is a plugin of [protoc](https://github.com/protocolbuffers/protobuf).
 It reads a [gRPC](https://grpc.io/) service definition and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
 This server is generated according to [custom options](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api#http) in your gRPC definition.

 ## About

 The gRPC-Gateway is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).
 It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC.
-This server is generated according to the [`google.api.http`](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L46) annotations in your service definitions.
+This server is generated according to the [google.api.http](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L46) annotations in your service definitions.

 This helps you provide your APIs in both gRPC and RESTful style at the same time.